|

 Educators and families can support

-young children's interest in learning
+young children's interest

 about science and engineering concepts.